-FREN 420, 320 SPECIAL TOPICS IN FRENCH.
-An intensive study of a single author, genre, movement, or literary topic.
+FREN 420, 320 SPECIAL TOPICS IN FRENCH

+This course is an intensive study of a single author, genre, movement, or literary topic.
 The specific subject will be available at the time of registration.
-Lectures, readings, discussions and reports in French.
+The course includes lectures, readings, discussions, and reports in French (3 credits).

-FREN 460 INDEPENDENT STUDY.
-In consultation with the professor and with the approval of the Chairperson.
-Offered as needed.
+FREN 460 INDEPENDENT STUDY

+This course may be taken in consultation with the professor and with the approval of the Chair.
+It is offered as needed (3 credits).